Looking for some actually helpful Epcot tips and secrets? We took our time to create this guide and it’s full of some of our best stuff!

 It’s not necessarily any more convenient but it is faster to get through as fewer people enter this way.
 If you’re looking into staying on property near Epcot, get more in-depth information on Epcot resorts & hotels here.

-One of the best ways for Park-Hoppers to get to Epcot is by taking the monorail from Magic Kingdom.
-This is a great way to experience two parks in one day, especially since Magic Kingdom stays open later than Epcot on most nights.
+One of the best ways for Park-Hoppers to get to Epcot is by taking the monorail from Magic Kingdom or the Skyliner from Hollywood Studios.
+This is a great way to experience two parks in one day, and get a fun ride in the process from one park to the other.

-Watch Epcot Forever fireworks in Epcot, then travel back to Magic Kingdom via monorail to enjoy additional nighttime activities and shows and to retrieve your car at the end of the night.
+Watch HarmonioUS fireworks in Epcot, then travel back to Magic Kingdom via monorail or Hollywood Studios via Skyliner to retrieve your car at the end of the night.

-Keep in mind that all the rides, aside from Frozen, are located in Future World at the front of the park.
+Keep in mind that all the rides, aside from Frozen and Ratatouille, are located in Future World at the front of the park.
 We recommend that you book rides in the morning, walk the World Showcase at the back of the park, then book more in the late afternoon or evening.

 #6.
 Be Prepared to Walk